 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/7683/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 This online calculator calculates posterior probabilities according to Bayes’ theorem.
-It can be used as solver for Bayes' theorem problems.
-To use it, you need to input "probability tree" configuration.
-Below the calculator you can find example on how to do this as well as some theory.
+It can be used as a solver for Bayes' theorem problems.
+To use it, you need to input the "probability tree" configuration.
+Below the calculator, you can find examples of how to do this as well theory recap.

-For quick theory recap, we need some formulas.
+For a quick theory recap, we need some formulas.

 Definition: The conditional probability of an event A, given that event B has occurred, is defined as

 , given that